sjlouji/RentalApp-Flutter/README.md

 # Flutter Rental App UI.

 Flutter Rental App UI.
-This is a simple flutter application where I have Rental App UI.
+This is a simple flutter application where I have Designed Rental App UI.
 Created by [Joan Louji](https://joanlouji.web.app/)

 ## Installation